petercai/notes/eclipse/GEF/Eclipse GEF and Draw2d Plug-in Developer Guide.md

 ![](_assets/mvctree.gif)

-Connections are the exception to this simple tree structure.
-Connections represent a link or association between two objects.
-A Draw2d connection figure is used as the view.
-Connections may be stored in any way in the model, but the editparts are managed by the source and target editpart at each end.
-A connection editpart's figure containment is also handled specially.
-The connection figure is added to a special layer in the diagram so that it paints above the primary layer containing non-connection parts.
+Connections are the exception to this simple tree structure. <span style="background:#fff88f">Connections represent a link or association between two objects.</span> A Draw2d connection figure is used as the view. <u>Connections may be stored in any way in the model, but the editparts are managed by the source and target editpart at each end</u>.
+A connection editpart's figure containment is also handled specially. <span style="background:#fff88f">The connection figure is added to a special layer in the diagram so that it paints above the primary layer containing non-connection parts.</span>

-There are two types of editpart implementations provided with GEF.
-Graphical editparts use figures as their view.
-Graphical editparts also add the ability to support connections, which themselves are graphical editparts.
+There are two types of editpart implementations provided with GEF. <span style="background:#fff88f">Graphical editparts use figures as their view</span>. <span style="background:#fff88f">Graphical editparts also add the ability to support connections, which themselves are graphical editparts</span>.
 The other type is a tree editpart.
 Tree editparts use SWT treeitems as their view.

 The responsibilities of each editpart include: